arm61/arm61.github.io/_posts/2026-03-09-the-hidden-cost-of-stfc-cuts.md

 While there has been substantial pushback against the cuts to STFC from researchers who receive STFC applicant-led funding (i.e., those in PPAN), I have not seen this level of concern from those who benefit from STFC facilities.

 I am not eligible to apply for STFC applicant-led grants; instead, as a researcher in the chemical sciences, I would be supported by EPSRC funding.
-Despite this, my research relies on STFC-operated or supported research facilities to conduct my science; I am a regular visitor to [ISIS Neutron and Muon Source](https://www.isis.stfc.ac.uk/), the [Institut Laue-Langevin](https://ill.eu), and [Diamond Light Source](https://www.diamond.ac.uk/Home.html).
+Despite this, my research relies on STFC-operated or supported research facilities to conduct my science; I am a regular visitor to [ISIS Neutron and Muon Source](https://www.isis.stfc.ac.uk/), [Diamond Light Source](https://www.diamond.ac.uk/Home.html), and in future the [European Spallation Source](https://europeanspallationsource.se).
 Without access to these world-leading facilities, my research would not be possible.
 I am not alone; the figure below shows that the vast majority of UKRI-funded research conducted at Diamond Light Source is not funded by STFC.
 Instead, EPSRC, BBSRC, and MRC make up over 90% of Diamond’s UKRI-funded activity.